kristinharkness/kristinredirect/README.md

 # kristinredirect
-This repo simply provides a redirect to harkness.net which is hosted here using github pages.
+This repo simply provides a redirect from kristinharkness.com to harkness.net which is hosted here using github pages.